karenliu5/germseq/README.md

 germseq is a package that implements this suggestion by taking three commonly used methods of DAA (DESeq2, ANCOM-BC, ALDEx2) and streamlining the analysis process by executing and comparing the results of these methods.
-Through its analysis and visualization functions, individuals are therefore able to quickly evaluate the sensitivity of each method as well as the robustness of the results.
+Further, it uses Fisher’s method in order to perform the meta-analysis of these three methods in order to obtain a combined p-value.
+Through its analysis and visualization functions, individuals are therefore able to quickly evaluate the sensitivity and robustness of each method, as well as using the results of all three methods in order to determine significance.

 The germseq package was developed using R version 4.0.5 (2021-03-31),
 Platform: x86\_64-pc-linux-gnu (64-bit) and Running under: Ubuntu